agabrown/PyGaia/README.md

 Python toolkit for Gaia science performance simulation and astrometric catalogue data manipulation.

-> **Warning**
-> __2022.11.29__ I'm in the process of modifying the code to version 3, intended for Gaia DR3+ performance simulations.
-The changes to implement the most recent astrometry, photometry, and radial velocity uncertainty models from the [Gaia science performance pages](https://www.cosmos.esa.int/web/gaia/science-performance) are in place.
-However the code is not yet fully tested and documented, so for now use at your own risk.
-If you don't want to do this, use the most recent stable version 2.2 from PyPi.

 ## Description

 PyGaia provides python modules for the simulation of Gaia data and their uncertainties, as well modules for the